Patrick Ewing: Early life

 Ewing was born on August 5, 1962, in Kingston, Jamaica, to Carl and Dorothy Ewing.
 He was born one day before Jamaica declared independence.
 As a child, he excelled at cricket and soccer.
 In 1975, Ewing moved to the United States and settled with his family in the Greater Boston area in Cambridge, Massachusetts.

 Ewing learned to play basketball at Cambridge Rindge and Latin School with the help of John Fountain and his coach Mike Jarvis.
 With only a few years of playing experience, Ewing developed into one of the best high school players in the country, and among the most intimidating forces ever seen at the level given his size and athleticism.
+He was named a Parade All-American three times, earning third-team honors in 1979 and first-team selections in both 1980 and 1981.
+As a senior, he was also named Mr. Basketball USA, Parade Player of the Year, and MaxPreps National Player of the Year.
 Due to his stature and the team's dominance, Ewing was subject to taunts and jeers from hostile away crowds.
 Once rival fans even rocked the team bus when Ewing's squad arrived to play an away game.
 Ewing led Cambridge Rindge and Latin to three consecutive Massachusetts Div.
 I state championships from 1979 to 1981.
 In order to prepare for college, Ewing joined the MIT-Wellesley Upward Bound Program.